HAKORADev/VODER/Guide.md

 **Single vs Dialogue Mode:**

-When you provide one reference audio file, the entire script uses that voice.
-When you provide multiple reference files (in GUI mode), each character in a dialogue script can be assigned a different voice.
-This is the foundation of VODER's dialogue system.
+In **single mode** (one reference file), the entire script uses that voice.
+In **dialogue mode** (multiple reference files), each character in a dialogue script is assigned a different reference audio.
+This is the foundation of VODER's dialogue system, and it is available in **both GUI and CLI**.

 **Technical Notes:**

 TTS+VC works on CPU without GPU.
-The voice cloning happens during synthesis, not as a post-processing step, which ensures the cloned voice characteristics are integrated throughout the generated speech rather than applied superficially.
+The voice cloning happens during synthesis, not as a post‑processing step, which ensures the cloned voice characteristics are integrated throughout the generated speech rather than applied superficially.

 ---